 Professional Photographer deemed as a wizard regarding shot composition, light manipulation, and color palette enhancement techniques.
 Comfortable in using DSLR Lenses and state of the art digital editing software.
 Holds an Associate’s Degree in digital photography.
 Excellent grasp of color, lines, balance, texture, and spatial depth in images.

-Photographer Job Descriptions, Responsibilities and Duty Examples
+Job Descriptions, Responsibilities and Duty Samples

 This is the section where content can win over, or lose the reader entirely.
 Feel free to showcase your portfolio or personal website, but do not hyperlink in between your job duties.
 Instead, create a separate section where you may include all the links and social media URLs where examples of your work are shown.